 If you have a family history of allergies or suspect your baby may be allergic to fish, make an appointment with an allergist before introducing mackerel.

-6 to 12 months old: Rinse canned mackerel, remove any remaining bones, and serve whole as a finger food.
+Rinse canned mackerel, remove any remaining bones, and serve whole as a finger food.
 Alternatively, try flaking fresh or canned mackerel and mixing it with mashed avocado, mayonnaise, olive oil, or yogurt.
 From there, offer the fish mash on a pre-loaded spoon or serve atop thin rice cakes or baby crackers.

-12 to 18 months old: At this age your baby may enjoy scooping up mashed mackerel mixed with avocado or mayonnaise with a spoon or a fork.
+At this age your baby may enjoy scooping up mashed mackerel mixed with avocado or mayonnaise with a spoon or a fork.
 You can also continue to serve whole pieces as described above.

 For more advanced eaters, try breaking the fish into flakes and piling high on buttered toast or serving any of the ways described above.

-For more information on how to cut food for your baby’s age, hop over to our section on Food Sizes & Shapes.
+For more information on how to cut food for babies, visit our page on Food Sizes & Shapes.

-- Canned North Atlantic or Pacific Chub mackerel
+Canned North Atlantic or Pacific Chub mackerel

-- Lemon or citrus
+Lemon or citrus

-- Celery seed or paprika
+Celery seed or paprika

-- Open a tin of canned mackerel.
+Open a tin of canned mackerel.
 Rinse the fish in a fine mesh colander, picking out any lingering bones or skin.

-- Place the fish in a small mixing bowl and use a fork to break apart the fillets.
+Place the fish in a small mixing bowl and use a fork to break apart the fillets.
 Add the flesh of an avocado.
 Use the fork to mix until a paste is formed.

-- If you’d like to add a little zing, add a squeeze of lemon, lime, or citrus of your choice.
+If you’d like to add a little zing, add a squeeze of lemon, lime, or citrus of your choice.
 Minced chives or parsley will add color and texture.
 If you want a little added more flavor, now is the time to add spices, such as celery seed or paprika.
 Once all your seasonings are in, stir to incorporate.

-- Serve the mash on its own in a bowl, aside a grain dish like quinoa, or spread atop thin rice cakes.
+Serve the mash on its own in a bowl, aside a grain dish like quinoa, or spread atop thin rice cakes.
 Enjoy along with your baby—this one is a great dish for adults and kids alike!